pmorch/keepassxc-wiki/Building-KeePassXC.md

 make -j8 package
 ```

-## On Windows
+## Windows
-In an Msys terminal, download and unpack the source code as described in the section [On Linux](#on-linux), change into the source code directory and run:
+In an Msys terminal, download and unpack the source code as described in the [Linux](#linux) section, change into the source code directory and run:

 ```
 mkdir build